-The efficiency of product development and manufacturing has never been more important than now.
-That’s why Design for Manufacturability (DFM) has become a priority, affecting the cost, quality and time-to-market of new products.
-But what is it and what are the benefits of DFM?
-What mistakes to avoid in your product designs to optimize manufacturability?
+When it comes to product development and manufacturing, efficiency is becoming more and more important.
+That’s why Design for Manufacturing (DFM) has become a top priority, directly influencing the cost, quality and time-to-market of new products.
+But what exactly is DFM and what benefits does it offer?

 DFM definition